“We do not learn from experience; we learn from reflection on experience.”

 The model of the 4Fs of active reviewing was developed by Dr. Roger Greenaway and uses the 4 Fs for facts, feelings, findings, and future.
 This blog will effectively cover the explanation of the model with a detailed exemplification of the model in nursing.

-6. Meticulous Description of the CARL Framework of Reflection
+6. Ace Your Interviews With The CARL Framework of Reflection

 CARL stands for context, actions, results, and learnings and the CARL model is widely used in reflective writing.
 This blog will effectively cover the well-researched explanation of the model that will assist you in your reflective writing.